coolcarly/coolcarly.github.io/docs/phd/lessons.md

 ### Teaching compliments lab work

 If I have any advice for PhD students, it is to take on some teaching.
 Teaching high-school and undergraduate chemistry forced me to relearn really basic chemistry concepts that complimented some of the things I was doing in the lab.
-A classic example is in [Salt exchanges](./tips-and-tricks/salt-exchanges).
 Simple chemistries are often overlooked when doing more complicated chemistries such as a PhD project.
 It helps to go back to fundamentals and really understand what you’re doing and get paid for it.

 ### Try to attend as many conferences/symposia as possible!
 This is a tip that I cannot stress enough.
 Conferences/symposia were the key motivator behind my research.
 They not only introduced me to a community of like-minded people who accepted me as a researcher and a person, but they also helped grow some ideas that I had in the lab.
 They were definitely the highlight of my PhD and where I built a lot of confidence in my social and presenting skills.
 I also met many academics who I have maintained communications with.